jrief/django-angular/docs/three-way-data-binding.rst

   ./manage runserver

 now point a browser onto http://localhost:8000/threeway_databinding/ and fill the input fields.
 Point a second browser onto the same URL.
-The fields content should be the same in both browsers.
+The fields content should be the same in all browsers.
 Change some data, the fields content should update concurrently in all attached browsers.

 Add three-way data-binding to an AngularJS application